| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 described above.

-Works with: cpp-define-intro
+Works with: cpp-define-intro.

 This lineup function makes the line stay at whatever indentation it already has; think of it as an identity function for lineups.